 This is an age-old question.
 From person to person, usage varies greatly.
 Some data-only plans are better for one type of consumer.
 For someone with different patterns, different hardware and different habits, another is the right one.
 People spend up to a staggering 50 hours a week online.
 How much data you’ll need to cover that depends entirely on what you do with your 50 hours a week and how much of it is mobile.

 As a general rule to use when comparing data plans to each other, it’s a good idea to keep the following guidelines in mind when making your choice.

 - Know your usage:

 If this isn’t the first time you’ve obtained a SIM for your tablet / dongle or mobile broadband device, you’ll have a history that could be useful.
 Check your previous months data usage.
-It’ll be available for you online through your phone company’s self service portal.
+It will be available to you online through your phone company’s self service portal.
 Or you can give them a ring.
 Try to confirm how much data you have recently used.
-This will allow you to have a good idea of how much you actually need when shopping for a data plan.
+This will allow you to have a good idea of how much you need when shopping for a data plan.

 - Consider what you do online:

 Think about what sort of data-intensive activities you do on your device, such as browsing the internet, streaming movies or being social on Facebook.
 We have a section on this below which tells you how each type of usage will impact your data requirements.

 It’s tough.
 Tablets have only been available in Australia for the last 5 years but they have caused a real change in the culture of how we relate to the internet.
 That means it’s hard to judge just how much data each person needs.
 One of the most common issues Australian data consumers face is not knowing how much data they have, or even how much data they are using every month.
 However, considering average usage, safety margin and changes in the way people use their tablets / dongles, we recommend a minimum of between 3GB and 4GB of data for 4G network enabled devices, and more for 5G.